 Critics often argue that the numbers in the Bible are not literal or are impossible to accept.
-In the book of Numbers, the census of men twenty years old or older formed an army of more than 603,000 (Numbers 1:46).
+In the book of Numbers, for example, an early census indicated that men twenty years old or older formed an army of more than 603,000 (Numbers 1:46).
 Would it have been possible for Israel to have an army of this size during their sojourn in the wilderness?

-The first part of this question, the accuracy of biblical numbers, is one of much debate.
 The Bible claims to be God’s Word and therefore perfect (2 Timothy 3:16–17).
-That would indicate that the original communication of the biblical text is accurate.
-Further, studies from textual criticism related to the Hebrew Bible and the New Testament reveal an extremely high level of textual integrity, indicating that what was originally written is what we have in our Bible today.
+So, the original communication of the biblical text was accurate.
+Further, studies from textual criticism related to the Hebrew Bible and the New Testament reveal an extremely high level of textual integrity, assuring us that what was originally written is preserved in our Bible today.

 However, there remain some legitimate reasons to discuss some of the Bible’s numbers.
-The main issue is the differences in the numbers recorded in the Hebrew Bible (Old Testament) and the Septuagint (a Greek translation of the Hebrew Bible made between the third and first centuries BC).
-Some of these differences create uncertainty about the number in the original text, but the census in Numbers 1 is not really in dispute.
-Rather, the question at hand relates to whether or not Israel could muster an army of that size.
+One issue is the discrepancy between numbers recorded in the Hebrew Bible (Old Testament) and in the Septuagint (a Greek translation of the Hebrew Bible made between the third and first centuries BC).
+The census in Numbers 1 falls into a different category of dispute, however.
+In Numbers 1, the question is whether Israel could muster an army of that size.
+A military force of 603,000 implies a general population of at least 2.4 million—over half the population of Egypt at the time.

-In answering this question, several factors can be considered.
-During the time of Joseph, the family of Jacob (numbering more than seventy people) moved to Egypt.
-For four hundred years, their descendants lived in Goshen, an area of northern Egypt.
-The Bible teaches that the people “multiplied greatly” during those centuries and “became so numerous that the land was filled with them” (Exodus 1:7).
-The Egyptian pharaoh was so concerned that he attempted to reduce the slave numbers by pressuring the midwives to kill the Hebrews’ newborn sons (Exodus 1:8, 15).
-No exact numbers are given, but if the king was worried the Hebrew population could soon outnumber the Egyptians’, then there is strong reason to believe a vast number of Jewish people lived in the region at the time of the Exodus.
+1) Just because a number is surprisingly large does not mean it is inaccurate.
+The Bible teaches that the Israelites “multiplied greatly” during their 430 years in Egypt and “became so numerous that the land was filled with them” (Exodus 1:7).
+The Egyptian Pharaoh was so concerned with their population increase that he attempted to reduce the slave numbers by pressuring the Hebrew midwives to kill the newborn sons (Exodus 1:8, 15).
+No exact numbers are given, but if the king was worried the Hebrew population could soon outnumber the Egyptians’, then there is strong reason to believe a vast number of Israelites lived in the region at the time of the exodus.